mendersoftware/mender-docs/09.Add-ons/05.Orchestrator/02.Examples/docs.md

 In these examples we will update the root filesystem of the gateway where the Orchestrator runs, as well as update two peripheral mock RTOS devices.

 !
-Before starting, please ensure that all the artifacts have been uploaded to Hosted Mender.
+Before starting, please ensure that all the Artifacts have been uploaded to Hosted Mender.

-### Standard system update
+### Standard System update

-In this example we will perform the update of the system using Hosted Mender.
+In this example we will perform the update of the System using Hosted Mender.
 This works just like a regular Mender deployment.

-We are only deploying an artifact containing the manifest.
+We are only deploying an Artifact containing the manifest.
-The Orchestrator will download the other artifacts from Hosted Mender as they are needed.
+The Orchestrator will download the other Artifacts from Hosted Mender as they are needed.

 Create a deployment to the device and select manifest-v1 as the Release.